Guide to the Seashore Summer School, Inc. Records, 1923-1928

 - Summer Session records, 1918-1991 (Duke University Archives)

-[Identification of item], Seashore Summer School, Inc. Records, University Archives, Duke University.
+[Identification of item], Seashore Summer School, Inc. Records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Seashore Summer School, Inc. Records were received by the University Archives as a transfer in 1977.